Do Magnetars' X-ray luminosities exceed their spin-down luminosities?: Testing the hypothesis that the data sets on luminosity and distance are independent

 While the values of $\log S_{\rm th}$ for the thresholds $e$ and $e^\prime$ only differ by $0.02$, the difference between the corresponding values of $\tau\vert_{\alpha=1.5}$ for these two thresholds exceeds $0.8$ (see Table~\ref{T1}).
-Moreover, the Kolmogorov--Smirnov test shows that the probability $p_{KS}$ that the truncated data set with the elements $S > S_{\rm th}$ and the original $20$-element data set depicted in Fig.~\ref{MF1}a are drawn from the same distribution sharply drops from $0.577$ to $0.306$ across $\log S_{\rm th}=-12.61$, i.e. across threshold $e$ (see Fig.~\ref{MF4}b).
-The results of the Kolmogorov--Smirnov test depicted in Fig.~\ref{MF4}b also indicate that any truncated data set for which $\log S_{\rm th} > -12.61$ is significantly less likely to be equivalent to the original $20$-element data set than are those with the thresholds $b$, $c$, $d$ and $e$.
+Moreover, the Kolmogorov--Smirnov test shows that the probability $p_{KS}$ that the truncated data set with the elements $S > S_{\rm th}$ and the uncut $20$-element data set depicted in Fig.~\ref{MF1}a are drawn from the same distribution sharply drops from $0.577$ to $0.306$ across $\log S_{\rm th}=-12.61$, i.e. across threshold $e$ (see Fig.~\ref{MF4}b).
+The results of the Kolmogorov--Smirnov test depicted in Fig.~\ref{MF4}b also indicate that any truncated data set for which $\log S_{\rm th} > -12.61$ is significantly less likely to have the same origin as the uncut $20$-element data set than do those with the thresholds $b$, $c$, $d$ and $e$.
+It is essential that the observationally obtained data set and the truncated part of it that lies above the chosen flux threshold could be regarded as drawn from the same distribution: from the unknown distribution that is complete over all values of the flux density.
+This requirement sets a limit on how high the chosen value of the flux threshold can be.

 Given the rapid variations of $\tau$ across the flux thresholds $c$, $d$, $e$ and $e^\prime$ (see Fig.~\ref{MF4}a), the question that needs to be addressed next is: how resilient are the results listed in Table~\ref{T1} against the uncertainties in the estimates of magnetars' fluxes and distances?